voxeltycoon/docs/docs/guides/content-mods/creating-your-first-building-mod.md

 ```

 The code above shows the color palette of the example building.
 We skipped some colors at the beginning because the listing would be too large but you can see the section of the variants.
-In the variant section, the names of the three variants are defined for the night windows that appeared in the `.house` file named `night_1 - 3`.
+In the variants section, the names of the three variants are defined for the night windows that appeared in the `.house` file named `night_1 - 3`.
 In this case, the values 8, 9, 10 correspond to the colors in the upper section which are the ones to be replaced by the colors and parameters of the Variants section.
 To know what values you have to specify, the colors range from 0 to 15 (16 in total) but the easy way to find the correct colors is by the hexadecimal value.
 If color `#272727` was used, all colors with this value represent windows.
-Another parameter that can identify the windows in the Glossiness parameter, which in the rest of the colors will be 0.0.
+Another parameter that can identify the windows in the Glossiness parameter, which in the rest of the colors will be `0.0`.

 ## Localization (`.strings` asset)